holland01/YAQ3R/prog.md

 the continuous iteration and chunking that happens between the Q3BspMap instance and the async file IO functionality.
 This may be important with respect to this issue - not sure.

+**9/18/2016**

+The shaderInfo_t instance generated from line 854 in scripts/liquid.shader has a corrupted texturePath member in the first stage buffer entry.
+Probably the result of a parser bug, or maybe some kind of memory corruption...